 Just one of a couple of artists new to me that I discovered at live shows before lockdown at the beginning of the year, Melt Yourself Down were an unexpected highlight prior to the excellent, small-scale Nadine Shah show in February, and their new album that followed just a month or two later turned out to be an essential purchase.
 Apparently from a jazz-led scene in South London, their sound is far more than just “jazz” – alt-rock meets funk meets jazz meets hip-hop, and the album fizzes with the energy that the band have live, too.
 As might be expected from a multi-racial, open-minded band, there are political diatribes galore on the album, taking in Grenfell, privilege, drugs and poverty, but the seriousness of the messages are not allowed to overwhelm the songs – such as the phenomenal single Crocodile, a huge, festival-ready sing-a-long with a mighty earworm of a chorus…and it is about drugs ravaging poorer communities.
 Don’t let the two saxophonists and the jazz angle put you off – this is the sound of modern, multi-cultural London and is a hugely rewarding listen.

 Quite how a band that worships at the altar of Black Sabbath, German komische music and other stoner grooves have become a 6Music fixture and regular live-sellout (pre-COVID, anyway!)
 I’ve no idea, but clearly, their melodic, accessible take on it must help (and, I suspect the ridiculous name probably helped with recognition, too).
-Viscerals, which came out early this year, has just reinforced how great that they’ve got at this.
+Viscerals, which came out early this year, has just reinforced how great they’ve got at this.
 The pummelling, groovy menace of Reducer – the band’s best song yet – encapsulates everything that is so great about this band, and over the rest of this album, they explore filthy groove after filthy groove, with riffs so dirty they should be on the top shelf.
 Excuse me, I’m just off to put this on again.

 Easily one of the best industrial-techno albums released in a while, this punishing album from Berghain resident Hayden Payne isn’t, surprisingly, all full-on techno beats.
 Instead, the heaviness comes from the very fact that he slowed down the rhythms here, and the end result is an album not unlike classic EBM (Front 242 came to mind on more than a few songs).
 This is a fierce album, apparently interested in the psychology of music and control, and it is absolutely a captivating, fascinating listen, with odd effects just “off-camera”, voice samples buried in the mix, and otherwise an economy of composition that allows the core of the music to shine through.
 Quite a number of industrial artists should be paying attention here – this is pure, rhythmic dancefloor music, and it is awesome.

 It might not be the greatest, biggest album of 2020, and it may not arrive with a northern swagger, but the return of doves was certainly something to celebrate.
 This band have always preferred to keep their heads down and do what they do, and when their songs are as great as this, who am I to complain?
-If you loved doves first time around, there’s nothing to dislike here.
+If you loved doves the first time around, there’s nothing to dislike here.
 There are punchy, cloud-lifting anthems, and there are wistful, thoughtful ballads, too – but perhaps the lack of any songs that plumb the depths of despair like most of the still-extraordinary Lost Souls is probably for the best. doves have clearly moved on from that, and their return is broadly one of positivity, of a forty-seven-minute pep-talk that is all of high-quality, and frankly, a better return than I could ever have anticipated.

 A. A. Williams has swiftly become a prominent figure in the post-metal/dark-folk world, it seems, and her debut full-length album helps to explain why.
 A classically-trained musician who puts her current musical direction down to discovering Deftones in her teens, there is an emotional weight to her music that helps to anchor songs of sweeping movements, a mix of thundering guitars and drums, and delicate acoustics and weeping strings.
 Her voice – drenched in sadness and desperation, it seems – only adds to the mood of darkness, but the instrumental and vocal elements suit each other well, and the power of this album is only enhanced by the choice of guest appearances – members of Cult of Luna and Wild Beasts both appear, also a testament to her stylistic reach and apparent refusal to be pigeonholed.

 Apparently, Duma means “darkness” in the Kikuyu language, and this Kenyan duo’s debut album is certainly dark.
 It’s also an absolutely brutal, bracing listen.
 They have been described as “industrial grindcore”, but really, that’s selling them short.
-Sure, there is something of a nod to grindcore in the pummeling beats that appear from time-to-time, but really, this is all-out industrial noise, and one of the most extreme albums to break through to a wider audience in quite some time.
+Sure, there is something of a nod to grindcore in the pummeling beats that appear from time to time, but really, this is all-out industrial noise, and one of the most extreme albums to break through to a wider audience in quite some time.
 That breakthrough is perhaps due to the apparent novelty of a Kenyan act doing this, but more seasoned observers of the wider African alternative scene have noted that this duo is not alone in their endeavours – but either way, this is a striking, vicious album that will absolutely divide opinion due to the extremity of the sound.
 But for those of us who enjoy this kind of aural assault, perhaps it might help to herald a new wave of noisy, abrasive music to lose ourselves in.
 I can only hope.

 I enjoyed Pittsburgh band Code Orange’s last album Forever rather a lot, but Underneath has the distinct feel of evolution and upgrade to it that makes it all the better.
 This nominally-hardcore band have taken their existing sound and integrated it with industrial electronics and at points scorching noise that at points takes them miles from their hardcore roots, while in others slamming hard.
 Many bands have tried similar tactics before with differing levels of success, but here the meshing together of normally disparate styles doesn’t feel forced at all, and most importantly, has resulted in some fantastic songs.
 Particularly the striking title track, which was released first and caused quite a stir, particularly as much of the track is almost entirely industrial-tinged, and has a mighty, melodic punch of a chorus.
 As it turned out, it was exactly the right showcase for a band who’ve taken a great leap forward.